 4 The PJM emission factor for 2012 (0.510 ton CO2/MWh) has been used.
-To reflect changes in the grid, this emission factor decreases by 1.9% per savings of the bond represent about solar power and the development of a jobs in construction, project engineer- trades statewide and to "bank" SRECs ing the state and participating universieration, as reported in Table 2.8 ties to use funds once spent on energy waste for more productive uses such as new libraries, better services to Delawareans, etc.
+To reflect changes in the grid, this emission factor decreases by 1.9% per year.

 5 In the case of the Dover SUN Park transaction, program costs reflect the cost to purchase the SRECs throughout the program lifetime and payment of SEU fees.
 For the SREC Auction, program costs include the purchase of SRECs for 20 years as well as the costs to contract with SRECTrade and payment of SEU fees.